A Guide to Woodland Burial & Green Funerals

 If you would prefer to visit the exact location of your loved one’s final resting place, you may want to carefully consider if a woodland burial is the right choice for you and your family.

 Where can I find a natural burial ground?

 The first natural burial ground in the UK was opened at Carlisle Cemetery in 1993.
 There are now around 260 green burial sites across the country, with that number continuing to grow.

 Woodland and green burial sites are often unrecognisable compared to traditional cemeteries, as they are managed to look as close to a natural meadow or forest as possible.

 Your funeral director can help you find a natural burial ground near you, or the Natural Death Centre has a full list of woodland burial grounds around the UK.

 What kind of coffin is allowed at a woodland burial?

-Eco coffins used in woodland burials are designed to be easily decomposable and environmentally friendly.
+Eco coffins used in green funerals are designed to easily decompose and be environmentally friendly.
 They are usually made from: